neooriginal/OMI.me-Apps/README.md

 - Review privacy settings in Supabase for your use case

 **Support the Project:** If you find these apps useful, consider starring the repository and sharing with others!

+---

+## 📋 Disclaimer & Liability

+**THIS SOFTWARE IS PROVIDED "AS IS"** without any warranty of any kind.
+The author(s) are not responsible for:

+- **Data Loss or Corruption** - Always backup your important data
+- **Security Vulnerabilities** - You are responsible for securing your deployment
+- **Service Costs** - API usage fees from external services (OpenRouter, Supabase, etc.)
+- **Downtime or Outages** - No guarantee of uptime or availability
+- **Compliance Issues** - Ensure compliance with your local laws and regulations
+- **Third-party Services** - Issues with external APIs or services used by these apps

+**BY USING THESE APPLICATIONS, YOU ACKNOWLEDGE THAT:**
+- You understand the risks involved in running self-hosted software
+- You are solely responsible for your deployment and its security
+- You will not hold the author(s) liable for any damages or losses
+- You are responsible for obtaining proper licenses and API keys
+- You will comply with all applicable terms of service and regulations

+**EXTERNAL SERVICES:** These applications integrate with third-party services (OpenRouter, Supabase, etc.).
+You are responsible for:
+- Reading and accepting their terms of service
+- Managing your own accounts and API keys
+- Monitoring and controlling your usage and costs
+- Ensuring compliance with their policies and your local regulations

+**SECURITY NOTICE:** While these applications include security measures, no software is 100% secure.
+You should:
+- Keep your system and dependencies updated
+- Use strong, unique passwords and API keys
+- Regularly monitor your deployments for unusual activity
+- Implement additional security measures as needed for your environment

+Use at your own risk.
+The author(s) provide this software as-is for educational and personal use.